muarshad01/Apache-Spark-with-Python/Section04_Advanced_Examples_of_Spark_Programs.md

 ## Lecture 39
 ***
 ## Lecture 40
-* An accumulator allows many executoers to increment a shared variable
+* An accumulator allows many executors to increment a shared variable
 ***
 ## Lecture 41
 ***